Gesture System

 </vertical-drag-gesture-handler>

-# Rolling events
+# Scrolling events

-# Gesture control
+# Gesture Control

 # 1. Gesture recognition

-should-accept-gesture Property allows the developer to register a callback, and returns a boolean value that participates in theGesture recognitionOf the process.
-When returning false When the touch gesture is no longer in effect, the associated <scroll-view> Components cannot be scrolled either.
+The should-accept-gestureattribute allows developers to register acallback,And returns a Boolean value that participates in the process of gesture recognition .Whenfalseis returned, the touch gesture is no longer valid and the associated component cannot be rolled.

 # 2. Event distribution

-should-response-on-move Property allows the developer to register a callback, and returns a boolean value that participates in theEvent distributionOf the process.
-When returning false When, when move Of the events are no longer distributed, the associated <scroll-view> No, keep rolling.
-This callback will continue to trigger as the finger moves and can be changed at any time to control the scroll container to continue/Pause scrolling.
+The should-response-on-moveattribute allows developers to register acallback,And returns a Boolean value that participates in the event dispatch process.Whenfalseis returned, the eventmoveis no longer sent, and the associated `` does not continue to scroll.This callback is continuously triggered as the finger moves and can be changed at any time to control the scrolling container to continue / pause the scrolling.

 Page({